-2104609 Reliability Theory in 3(3-0-9) Engineering Condition: Prerequisite 2104690 or Consent
+2104609 Reliability Theory in Engineering 3(3-0-9)

-Reliability analysis with emphasis on the exponential, Weibull, gamma, lognormal and extreme value distributions; reliability of systems; redundancy; maintainability and availability.
+Condition: Prerequisite 2104690 or Consent of Faculty Reliability analysis with emphasis on the exponential, weibull, gamma, lognormal and extreme value distributions; reliability of systems; redundancy; maintainability and availability.

-2104611 Inventory Analysis 3(3-0-9) Condition: Prerequisite 2104690 or Consent of Faculty
+2104611 Inventory Analysis 3(3-0-9)

-Development of models of deterministic and stochastic inventory systems; derivation of optimal decision rules for the timing and size of replenishment orders; application of dynamic programming and Markov chains in the modeling of dynamic systems.
+Development of models of deterministic and stochastic inventory systems; derivation of optimal decision rules for the timing and size of replenishment orders; application of dynamic programming and markov chains in the modeling of dynamic systems.

-2104612 Computer Simulation 3(3-0-9) Techniques
+2104612 Computer Simulation Techniques 3(3-0-9)